 When the disease is limited to the rectum and the sigmoid colon, the stool may be normal or hard and dry.
 However, mucus containing large numbers of red and white blood cells is discharged from the rectum during or between bowel movements.
 People may or may not have mild general symptoms of illness, such as fever.

 If the disease extends farther up the large intestine, the stool is looser, and the person may have more than 10 bowel movements a day.
 Often, the person has severe abdominal cramps and distressing, painful spasms that accompany the urge to defecate.
 There is no relief at night.
-The stool may be watery or contain pus, blood, and mucus.
+The stool may be watery or contain mucus.
 Frequently, the stool consists almost entirely of blood and pus.
 The person also may have a fever and a poor appetite and may lose weight.

-As fulminant colitis worsens, the large intestine loses muscle tone and within days—or even hours—it starts to expand.
+As fulminant colitis worsens, the large intestine loses muscle tone and within days—or even hours—it starts to expand (a condition sometimes referred to as toxic megacolon).
 This complication may cause a high fever and abdominal pain.
-Sometimes there is a perforation of the large intestine and the person develops peritonitis.
+Sometimes there is a perforation of the large intestine and the person develops peritonitis Peritonitis Abdominal pain is common and often minor.
+Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
+The pain may be the only sign of the need for surgery... read more .
 X-rays of the abdomen may show expansion of the bowel and the presence of gas inside the wall of the paralyzed sections of intestine.

 Doctors suspect ulcerative colitis in a person with recurring bloody diarrhea accompanied by cramps and a strong urge to defecate, particularly if the person has other complications, such as arthritis or liver problems, and a history of similar attacks.

-Doctors examine people when their typical symptoms return but they do not always do tests.
+Doctors examine people when their typical symptoms return, but they do not always do tests.
 If symptoms have been more frequent or longer-lasting than usual, doctors may do sigmoidoscopy or colonoscopy and a blood count.
-When symptoms are severe, doctors may take x-rays to look for a dilated or perforated intestine.
+Doctors may do other tests to look for infection or parasites.

 Ulcerative colitis is usually chronic, with repeated flare-ups and remissions (periods of no symptoms).
 In about 10% of people, an initial attack progresses rapidly and results in serious complications.
-Another 10% recover completely after a single attack.
+Another 10% of people recover completely after a single attack.
 The remaining people have some degree of recurring disease.

-Treatment aims to control the inflammation, reduce symptoms, and replace any lost fluids and nutrients.
+Ulcerative colitis treatment aims to control the inflammation, reduce symptoms, and replace any lost fluids and nutrients.